SAP/open-resource-discovery/static/spec-v1/interfaces/Document.ts.txt

  * An integration dependency is also not meant to describe a bigger process.
  * Instead it focuses on the technical necessaries to create an integration for one particular purpose.
  *
- * For more details, see [Integration Dependency](../../details/articles/integration-dependency).
+ * To learn more about the concept, see [Integration Dependency](../../details/articles/integration-dependency).
  */
 export interface IntegrationDependency {
   /**